Hulupeep/Tabstax-web/content/about.md

 I've worked as a product manager with companies ranging from Apple to early-stage startups and global enterprises.

 I built TabStax because I needed it — and chances are, you do too.
+TabStax is a product of Flout Labs registered in Ireland as a limited company,

 ---